mdeoliveiraraujo/BLINKF103/README.md

 # BLINKF103

 That's the same as the _Angle_Measure_ repo without the MPU6050 implementation.
+Please, notice that *I couldn't care less about this project's name* - I named it "BLINKF103" 'cause function (at least initially) was to toggle a LED (as the blink example in Arduino).
+It evolved to a control board firmware from there.

 Shoutout to those who were here before me: